 The nine-banded armadillo, state animal of Texas in the small mammal class, gets its name from the nine bands in its scaly skin or armor, although the number may differ.
 They are normally cat-sized and are spread throughout areas of Texas with a mild climate.
 They do not survive in areas that are too arid or that have freezing conditions as they rely on the soil being soft enough to dig for food and make burrows.
 Their diet consists mainly of insects and grubs although they may, on occasion, eat vegetation and eggs.

 Nine-banded armadillos are one of a tiny group of animals that produce identical, same-sex quadruplets from one egg, every time they reproduce.
-The egg is laid in a burrow and gestation period is around 150 days.
+The gestation period is around 150 days and they give birth in a burrow.
 The babies stay with the mother for up to a year after being born before moving out on their own.

 The state animal of Texas, in the flying mammal category, is the Mexican freetail bat.
 They are about 3.5 inches (9 cm) in height, a good proportion of which is made up of their tail, thus the name.
 They live in groups, mainly in caves, but may roost in buildings.
 Mexican freetail bats, like other bats, are nocturnal and fly using echolocation rather than sight.
 Their diet consists mainly of insects.